China Program Information | Curriculum

 Each participating Chinese Law School will be providing not only expert faculty to co-teach each course with U.S. counterparts, but also allow their own law students fluent in English to participate in these courses for elective credit in connection with their own Chinese legal studies.

-The program curriculum consists of three 2-credit courses: Comparative Antitrust and Competition Law; Comparative Environmental & Renewable Energy Law; and Comparative Business Organizations.
+The program curriculum consists of three 2-credit courses: Comparative Antitrust and Consumer Protection Law; Comparative Environmental & Renewable Energy Law; and Comparative Business Organizations Law.

 *Subject to cancellation.